uselessdevice/recipes/recipes/chipotle-chili.md

 ## Ingredients

-- 1 tablespoon olive oil
+- 1 T olive oil
-- 1.5 pound ground turkey, ground beef, rehydrated TVP (see [Notes](#notes)), or a combination
+- 1.5 lb ground turkey, ground beef, rehydrated TVP (see [Notes](#notes)), or a combination
 - 1 large onion chopped
 - 1 jalapeno pepper, chopped
 - 1 poblano pepper, chopped
 - 1 serrano chili pepper, chopped (or similar spicy chili pepper)
 - 4 cloves garlic chopped
-- 3 cans fire roasted tomatoes (42 ounces, or use equivalent fresh or diced tomatoes)
+- 3 cans fire roasted tomatoes (42 oz, or use equivalent fresh or diced tomatoes)
 - 2 cans red kidney beans (or black beans, pinto beans, or a combination of beans)
-- 1 7-ounce can chipotle peppers in adobo sauce (see [Notes](#notes))
+- 1 7-oz can chipotle peppers in adobo sauce (see [Notes](#notes))
-- 2 tablespoons chili powder (blend of ancho and guajillo powder, or similar)
+- 2 T chili powder (blend of ancho and guajillo powder, or similar)
-- 1 teaspoon ground cumin
+- 1 t ground cumin
-- 1 teaspoon chili flakes (any kind available)
+- 1 t chili flakes (any kind available)
 - Salt and pepper to taste

 ## Steps